wch/r-source/CONFLICTS.md

   some way, e.g. in their `DESCRIPTION` files.
 Packages can already call `conflictRules` in their `.onAttach` functions, which may be sufficient for now.
-- Maybe it would be cleaner to merge the `conflicts.control` functionality into `conflictRules`.
+- Maybe it would be cleaner to merge the `conflicts.policy` functionality into `conflictRules`.

 Some questions: